atom-box/zumtum/readMe.md

 be a fullstack and I can re-deploy it on my D.O. server instead of Github as a static page.
 ## Workflow
-* Write normal HTML/CSS in the SRC directory.
+* Write normal HTML/CSS in the DOCS directory.
 Keep a folder of images there too.
 * The only workflow for now is, minify CSS/HTML by hand (at [Browserling](http://browserling.com)) with copy/paste and move it to BUILD.
 * The BUILD directory is just a **Node.js** file.
+* Not using any gulp.js yet.
 * The version of this page that runs from Github cannot run a node sever, so it is just the HTML/CSS from the static page.
-* Not using any gulp.js yet.
 ## To run
 `node.js qServer.js` will create a local host on 8080.
 ## Changelog